See the Meetings page for an update, plus we are NOT wasting the 17 June date either.

-The LLHG Committee hopes that all members and our followers are keeping well and that they and their families have avoided theban effects of the C19 plague.
+The LLHG Committee hopes that all members and our followers are keeping well and that they and their families have avoided the effects of the C19 plague.

-We couldn't go on for ever postponing our meetings so we had the AGM by Zoom and it proved quite successful.
-We are therefore going ahead with the first speaker meeting (18 February) by Zoom to see if the membership likes it.
-If this is successful we will continue the 2021 programme via Zoom until at least the middle of the year.
+We couldn't go on for ever postponing our meetings so we had the AGM by Zoom and it proved quite successful as did the first speaker meeting (18 February) by Zoom.
+We are therefore continuing the 2021 programme via Zoom until at least the middle of the year.
 We hope that social distancing requirements will allow us to have an outdoor meeting in mid June, after which we will take our usual summer break and with luck re-commence normal indoor meetings in September.
-A provisional programme is posted in the "Meetings" section of this website.
+Our programme is posted in the "Meetings" section of this website.

 10/8/2020 0 Comments